Lenard and Middle Tennessee host Chattanooga

 Chattanooga Mocs (7-3) at Middle Tennessee Blue Raiders (7-3, 1-0 C-USA)

-The Mocs are 2-2 in road games.
-Chattanooga has a 1-0 record in games decided by less than 4 points.
+The Blue Raiders have gone 3-0 at home.
+Middle Tennessee ranks third in C-USA in team defense, giving up 62.9 points while holding opponents to 41.9% shooting.

+The Mocs have gone 2-2 away from home.
+Chattanooga ranks sixth in the SoCon with 9.2 offensive rebounds per game led by Khristion Courseault averaging 1.7.

 TOP PERFORMERS: DeAndre Dishman is scoring 12.2 points per game and averaging 5.8 rebounds for the Blue Raiders.
-Elias King is averaging 1.6 made 3-pointers for Middle Tennessee.
+Eli Lawrence is averaging 10.0 points and 3.7 rebounds while shooting 40.2% for Middle Tennessee.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.